How to Speed Up Import Process in Store Manager for Magento

 It is recommended to have this option always checked unless you have really low amount of memory available at your system.
 However, in some cases this option may have the opposite effect.
 It does retrieve ALL products from your store and creates memory maps allowing import procedure to determine faster whether current product is new or already exists.
 In case if you have large database (100 000 products and more) it may take too long to retrieve all of them and will take too much memory as well.
 This option is most effective in case of you have up to 10 000 products in your database and want to import a few more thousands.

-Uncheck "Reindex product data" checkbox and make full Reindex data in the Magento admin after the import will be completed.
+Uncheck "Reindex product data" checkbox and make full Reindex data in the Magento admin or in Store Manager after the import is complete.

 Product import procedure consists of two major parts - product import itself and product indexing.
 Indexing takes about 60-70% of total import time so when this option is unchecked it may be significantly faster.
 Nevertheless product indexing is VERY important in Magento.
 When index is incorrect product may not be visible at your store or may cause various errors.
 You have to rebuild product index in any case when import is finished.
 In some cases it may take less time to do that in Magento admin area: System -> Index Management.

-- Important images settings: Starting from version 1.9.x Magento requires unique image names for all the images.
-For the mentioned purposes, in Store Manager were added option to regenerate image name if the same already exists in database.
-However, since this option checks all the folders with images at your FTP, import might take more time than expected.
+- Important images settings: Starting from version 1.9.x Magento requires unique names for all product images.
+For these purposes, an option to generate a new image name if the same name already exists in a database was added in Store Manager.
+However, since this option requires Store Manager to scan all folders containing images at your FTP server, import procedure may take more time than expected.
 If you completely sure that your image names are unique you can uncheck this option to speed up the upload.